 - Close your windows on the motorway to reduce ‘dragging’

-- Remove roof racks when they are not needed to lighten the wait of the car
+- Remove roof racks when you aren’t using them.
+This lightens the weight of the car

-- Don’t carry unnecessary wait (unfortunately children are classed as necessary wait)
+- Don’t carry unnecessary weight.
+Unfortunately, children are classed as necessary weight.

 - Accelerate smoothly